 Benefit: Using personas, we ensure the UX we build reflects the goals and requirements of our users and helps us avoid self-referential design.
 We can personalize UX to these users and focus on solving the challenges relevant to them.

 Example: Personas for Printique photo book building flow help build user journeys for each user category.

 2. Build user scenarios

 Now that we have the personas and previously documented system requirements, we can build user scenarios for every goal.
 Usually, a user scenario consists of short texts sometimes illustrated with images that describe the actions focused on meeting a specific user need.
-All together, these notes combine into a scenario map and tell the story of user journeys for a specific persona.
+Altogether, these notes combine into a scenario map and tell the story of user journeys for a specific persona.

 Benefit: Dynamic and easy to iterate, user scenarios bring users to life and can demonstrate user activity across the whole product or service.
 Besides, this design technique is ideal for team collaboration.